 CNP Zois is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH), a private limited company incorporated in Cyprus.
-The controlling shareholder of CNP CIH with a share capital of 50,1% is CNP Assurances S.A., an insurance company of French interests.
+As from October 2019, the sole shareholder of CNP CIH is CNP Assurances S.A. with a share capital of 100%, an insurance company of French interests.

 The principal activity of CNP Zois is the underwriting of life and health insurance business.
-The Company's Gross Written Premiums for the year 2018 was at €4.035k, almost double the corresponding amount at the end of 2017.
+The Company's Gross Written Premiums for the year 2019 was at €4.016k, almost at the same levels with a minor decrease relative to the corresponding amount at the end of 2018.

-During 2018, CNP Zois' Underwriting Profit reached €3.659k with the main contributors being the Savings products (71% of the Underwriting Profit).
+During 2019, CNP Zois' Underwriting Profit reached €3.319k with the main contributors being the Savings products (70% of the Underwriting Profit).